vasilich-tregub/topoedit-with-DX11VideoRenderer/README.md

 The DX11VideoRenderer code is added 'as is' from the Microsoft repository, only a call to
 MFTRegister(CLSID_DX11VideoRenderer, MFT_CATEGORY_OTHER, L"DX11 Video Renderer", ...)
 in the DllRegisterServer method is removed.
-This deceptive registration has no other purpose as only to trick the user into believing that the video renderer can be added as a MF transform.
+This misleading registration has no other purpose as only to trick the user into believing that the video renderer can be instantiated as a MF transform.